ekspla/xoss_sync/README.md

 Although my XOSS-G+ shows `LE_2M_PHY = True` (BLE 5.0) in the feature response packet, [it stops communication silently and starts advertising again after receiving a `LL_PHYS_REQ (preference of 2M PHY)` packet](https://github.com/ekspla/xoss_sync/blob/main/reference/Test_LL_PHYS_REQ.png).
 It seems that the client's request of changing from 1M to 2M is not handled appropriately in the XOSS-G+ software as specified in the Bluetooth Core
 Spec.
-This is similar to the case of unfunctional `Data Length Extension (DLE) = True` (BLE 4.2) as described in Notes 1 & 2.
+This is similar to the case of unfunctional `Data Packet Length Extension (DLE) = True` (BLE 4.2) as described in Notes 1 & 2.

-I am not sure if these problems are solved in the latest models.
+~~I am not sure if these problems are solved in the latest models.~~ It seems that DLE is supported in XOSS NAV (aka Chen) and Cycplus M2.

 ## Appendix
 [A DIY Battery Replacement](https://github.com/ekspla/xoss_sync/blob/main/reference/batt_replacement.md)